-1.2 Key changes in 2024
+1.2 Key changes in 2025

-The 2024 guidelines and criteria will consolidate the recent changes that aim to make the awards more accessible to all educators from across New Zealand's tertiary education and training sector.
-The following changes have been made:
+The 2025 guidelines and criteria will consolidate the recent changes that aim to make the awards more accessible to all educators from across New Zealand's tertiary education and training sector.
+There have been minor changes in the guidelines.
+The main change is about the number of nominations an organisation can make (see section 2.1a).
+This will allow an organisation to submit a Le Moana Mua nomination in addition to the current limit of four nominations.